Ink cartridge recycling not only helps the planet but it could help you to make some money.

 Normally through a direct bank transfer or by cheque (remember those?).
 Some companies do have a minimum threshold of how much they will send you, so you may not receive your payment until you’ve sent enough cartridges.

-Any downsides to selling old ink cartridges?
+Any downsides to ink cartridge recycling?

 The fact is, you are relying on these companies to be honest.
 Once you’ve sent your cartridges, that’s it, they’re gone.
 If the company contacts you to say that the cartridges weren’t any good and they have “been disposed of”, then you have to accept that.